RamWavemaker/LEAVE_MANAGEMENT/README.md

 Leave tracker
-on loading the page and click on leave tracker this will open
+on loading the page and click on leave tracker this will open while counting the leave taken days the holidays and weekends are excluded to ensure holidays and weekends does not count in leavedays

 ![Screenshot (7)](https://github.com/user-attachments/assets/6e29248d-6a3d-4c82-969e-e1cceb0cdc70)

-Employee under  Leave tracker
-shows the employee taken leaves specifed by id
+shows the employees Leave tracker under Him/Her specifed by id

 ![Screenshot (9)](https://github.com/user-attachments/assets/c2591574-dd9e-4790-b0ef-23f53648d1fe)